Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 # Roblox Galaxy Perfect Warp
+### NOTICE
-#### NOTICE The script does not work out of the box.
-There is a set up required
+The script does not work out of the box.
+There is a setup required.
 # 1
 ## 2
 ### 3